golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% solution %}

-The first thing to do is `ray down` - it should be enough to clear the situation, sadly it isn't always the case.
+The first thing to do is `ray down` - it should be enough to clear the situation, but sadly it isn't always the case.

 Let's first check if there are any orphaned components:
 ```bash